SEO cannibalisation: Identifying keyword conflict for better SEO in 2021

 – and Search Volume (allowing you to prioritise fixes around the most valuable terms.)

 Cannibalisation isn’t just a vanity fear.
 It can translate as thousands of pounds in revenue loss.

 Imagine if this one search term was hugely valuable to your business, generating – on average – £600 a week in conversions from an organic position of 2.

 Now, imagine your loss in revenue when that same term isn’t visible for a week.
 That’s £4,200 down the drain!

 And that’s just for one search term.
 What if this stretched across an entire category of content?
 It doesn’t bear thinking about.

 That’s why identifying cannibalisation is crucial, not just for making the SEO team look good, but for protecting the revenue of the entire business.

-And that’s why being able to make the right people realise the risk that keyword cannibalisation poses to wider commercial performance is the perhaps the most crucial step in then being able to fix it.
+And that’s why being able to make the right people realise the risk that keyword cannibalisation poses to wider commercial performance is perhaps the most crucial step in then being able to fix it.